 Much of the confusion around fascism is because the media and academia often ignore early stage fascism, which sounds a lot like modern progressive parties, and only look at the atrocities of late stage fascism, but those atrocities are not themselves fascism.
 They are just the inevitable result of fascism – just as they are the result of the admittedly more sophisticated modern progressive parties (e.g. consider Obama and his DHS).
-The sophistication of modern parties try really hard to hide their fascist nature, which thus further obfuscates our understanding of fascism.
+Modern parties are sophisticated enough to hide their fascism in order to maintain the illusion of legitimacy, without which they would be finished, but which thus further obfuscates our understanding of fascism.

 Fascism does not specify any economic or political model.
 Also, fascism could be voluntary or imposed, so in theory, fascism could be an element of any government.